 “And this is just the first experience students will have with entrepreneurship,” he said.

-The Howe School, with its focus on the place where business and technology intersect, was a natural starting point for such a program, and has incorporated cutting-edge techniques that Koen has been exposed to through his role as director of Stevens’ Consortium for Corporate Entrepreneurship.
+The School of Business, with its focus on business, technology and analytics, was a natural starting point for such a program, and has incorporated cutting-edge techniques that Koen has been exposed to through his role as director of Stevens’ Consortium for Corporate Entrepreneurship.
 His partner in developing the course, Dr. Gary Lynn, is an accomplished researcher of technical innovation and entrepreneurship who studies how firms and individuals develop and commercialize products and services.
 He spent 10 years in industry, and started, developed and sold three companies while working in the private sector.

 “You need to go to the guys with the expertise,” Christodoulatos said.
 “That’s Peter and Gary.”